sammyd97/rct-dual-stratification/README.md

 # RCT Facility Randomization Tool

-This Python script performs reproducible randomization of facilities for Randomized Controlled Trials (RCTs) without stratification, and generates balance diagnostics.
+This Python script performs reproducible randomization of facilities for Randomized Controlled Trials (RCTs) with optional stratification (single or multiple variables), and generates balance diagnostics.

 ## Quick Start